declanoller/RWG_benchmarking/README.md

 * Different activation functions (even linear can solve many of these environments!
 See CartPole and LunarLander solves here: https://www.declanoller.com/2019/01/25/beating-openai-games-with-neuroevolution-agents-pretty-neat/ )
 * Feedforward vs RNN networks (currently using FF as default, because it seems to solve much quicker)

+## Issues, upgrades, expansions

+See Issues tab, which will be a general To-do list.

 ## Relevant links